samsoul007/elasticsearch-helper/README.md

 With this helper you will be able to query your elasticsearch clusters very easily.
 Everything is chainable and the query always returns a promise.

 NOTE: Even if we use this on production level, we still find bugs and add improvements to the module codebase.
 Feel free to fork it and modify it for your own needs.

-If you like this package don't hesitate to drop a :star: :smile:

 # installation

 `npm install --save elasticsearch-helper`

 # usage
-˛

 ## Add client

 ```javascript